-Views and opinions expressed in comments or from interviewees do not necessarily reflect those of Environmental Echo or staff.
+Views and opinions expressed in comments or from interviewees do not necessarily reflect those of Environmental Echo.

 Don is the editor and co-publisher of the St. Louis area community newspapers – Webster-Kirkwood Times, South County Times, West End Word – and has served more than 30 years as a professor of journalism at Webster University in St. Louis.
 He has reported for his newspaper group from Russia, Bosnia, Northern Ireland and Vietnam.
 He is a contributing writer to St. Louis magazine, and a frequent writer for St. Louis Journalism Review, where he has served on that publication’s editorial board for more than 25 years.
 He was also an investigative reporter for the late Jack Anderson in Washington, D.C.